crypto101/book/key-derivation-functions.rst

 data with a high entropy content from a potentially large amount of data with a smaller entropy density.

-The extraction phase just uses HMAC with a salt:
+The extraction phase just uses HMAC with a :term:`salt`:

 .. code:: python

    def extract(salt, data):
        return hmac(salt, data)

-The salt value is optional.
-If the salt is not specified, a string of zeroes equal to the length of the hash function's output is used.
-While the salt is technically optional, the designers stress its importance, because it makes the independent uses of the key derivation function (for example, in different applications, or with different users) produce independent results.
-Even a fairly low-entropy salt can already contribute significantly to the security of the key derivation function.
+The :term:`salt` value is optional.
+If the :term:`salt` is not specified, a string of zeroes equal to the length of the hash function's output is used.
+While the :term:`salt` is technically optional, the designers stress its importance, because it makes the independent uses of the key derivation function (for example, in different applications, or with different users) produce independent results.
+Even a fairly low-entropy :term:`salt` can already contribute significantly to the security of the key derivation function.
 :cite:`rfc5869` :cite:`hkdf`